rcus/htmltable/README.md

 * Add some style (I know, it doesn't look that nice.
 But that's not a problem with your CSS-skills)

 ###Author
-Marcus Törnroth - m@rcus.se
+Marcus Törnroth (m@rcus.se)

 ###License
-HTMLTable is licensed under the MIT License - see the `LICENSE` file for details
+HTMLTable is licensed under the MIT License - see the `LICENSE.txt` file for details